wallymathieu/assertfail/_posts/2018-09-06-What-about-Identity-Server.md

 layout: post
 title: What about Identity Server?
 date: 2018-09-06T07:52:29+02:00
-tags: asp.net mvc core dotnet c#
+tags: asp.net mvc core dotnet  C#
 ---

 # So what has been my experience using [Identity Server](https://github.com/IdentityServer/IdentityServer4)?